-The quickly growing Chinese economy has given rise to an increasing number of coal-to-chemical facilities,—85 plants came online from 2004 to 2014 making chemicals or ammonia—and many planned for the near future.
-Refer to the China Gasification Database for a list of existing and planned plants in China which are using or will use coal gasification to produce chemicals, fertilizers, power, etc. China, like the United States, has large domestic coal supplies and large demand for products like ammonia-based fertilizers and methanol, for direct use and as a building block in other chemical syntheses.
-The China Gasification Database 2014 lists 115 operating plants in China that convert coal and petroleum residues into a variety of chemicals, fertilizers, and gaseous or liquids fuels, while projections considering planned plants and plants under construction have 68 new plants to be built in China, all processing coal, with most of these to produce ammonia, methanol, fuels and other chemicals.
+The quickly growing Chinese economy has given rise to an increasing number of coal-to-chemical facilities: 85 plants came online from 2004 to 2014 making chemicals or ammonia.
+Refer to the China Gasification Database for a list of existing and planned plants in China based on coal gasification to produce chemicals, fertilizers, power, etc. China, like the United States, has large domestic coal supplies and large demand for products like ammonia-based fertilizers and methanol, for direct use and as a building block in other chemical syntheses.
+The China Gasification Database 2014 listed 115 operating plants in China that convert coal and petroleum residues into a variety of chemicals, fertilizers, and gaseous or liquids fuels, with projections for more.

 Eastman Chemical Company Kingsport Plant

 One of the earliest and most notable coal gasification-based chemical plants in the United States is owned and operated by Eastman Chemical Company and based in Kingsport, Tennessee.
 The plant produces acetyl chemicals; acetic acid and acetic anhydride are commonly used in pharmaceutical and industrial applications and can be processed into products like paints, fibers, photographic film, tool handles, cigarette filters and more.